 Interdisciplinary and inclusive dance has always been at the heart of my practice and I have worked extensively with people, of all ages, with Autism and Learning Disabilities.
-I am proud to continue to be Artistic Director of Spin Off Dance Company, DanceEast, an inclusive performance company who inspire my research within contemporary and creative dance, nurturing community practice.
+I am Artistic Director of INVOLVEDANCE, an inclusive movement collective, who inspire my research within contemporary and creative dance, nurturing community practice.

 I graduated from the program in 2013, and since then have been practicing as a Registered Dance Movement Psychotherapist.

 My recent portfolio includes choreographic projects for Gecko, Physical Theatre Company alongside Co Choreographic positions for DanceEast’s annual large-scale community performance project.
 I have received accreditation by English National Ballet and Parkinson’s UK to facilitate Dance for Parkinson’s classes, these are currently held at DanceEast, Ipswich.
 New Adventures & Re-bourne accredited Dance for Life, Dementia program.
 I facilitate weekly DMP sessions for children and adults with Learning Disabilities; within that, I offer reflective practice for assistants who support the sessions.
 I work collaboratively within a hospice setting, whilst offering bespoke CPD opportunities.